airr-community/common-repo-wg/recommendations.md

    defined above.
 This registry may implement an interface that supports cross- repository queries for a standard set of queries.

-10. We strongly recommend that the conditions for inclusion in the Central Registry be that a repository provides unrestricted access to repertoire sequencing data and its associated non-identifiable, non-protected metadata, as outlined in Recommendations 2 and 6 above, and it supports:
+10. **We strongly recommend that the conditions for inclusion in the Central Registry be that a repository provides unrestricted access to repertoire sequencing data and its associated non-identifiable, non-protected metadata, as outlined in Recommendations 2 and 6 above, and it supports:**

-    1. Standardized data elements with exact (computable) specifications;
+    1. **Standardized data elements with exact (computable) specifications;**

-    2. A standardized set of queries;
+    2. **A standardized set of queries;**

-    3. A standardized data submission process (including standardized data and metadata formats).
+    3. **A standardized data submission process (including standardized data and metadata formats).**

 11. We recommend that AIRR Working Groups be the forum for the AIRR Community to establish (and revise when appropriate) the required standards outlined in Recommendation 10.

-12. We strongly recommend the use of a standard, open source, data serialization framework for ensuring interoperability, performance, maintainability, and evolvability.
-We recommend that AIRR Working Groups be the forum for the AIRR Community to decide upon a specific framework.
+12. **We strongly recommend that, for Compliant Status, a repository be required to use a standard, open source, data serialization framework for ensuring interoperability, performance, maintainability, and evolvability.** We recommend that AIRR Working Groups be the forum for the AIRR Community to decide upon a specific framework.
     Compliant repositories should commit to adopting the recommended framework.